 According to the Constitution, there are just three basic qualifications for being president:

-2. Citizenship: The person must be a “natural born citizen” (meaning they were born to American parents and did not become a citizen through the naturalization process)
+- Citizenship: The person must be a “natural born citizen,” meaning they were either born on American soil or born abroad to American parents.
+The president cannot become an American citizen through the naturalization process.

 At the Constitutional Convention in 1787, the Founders debated the minimum age for federal officers, with George Mason proposing 25 for members of the House and James Wilson arguing that there shouldn’t be any age restrictions at all.
 James Madison, in his minutes of the Convention, reported Wilson saying, “There was no more reason for incapacitating youth than age, when the requisite qualifications were found.”